 Here Is How Nurses Protect Their Wealth With Disability Insurance

-You are suddenly disabled.
+You are unexpectedly disabled.
 However, you don’t have disability insurance.

-So, gone is your monthly 401k contribution.
+Gone are your monthly 401k contributions.
+You aren’t working!
 But, you aren’t worried about that.
 Your main worry is money.
 You just need money to help pay the bills.

 You turn to your retirement savings and request distributions from your 401k.
-These distributions are taxable and subject to a penalty.
+These distributions are taxable and subject to a penalty (link).
+But, you need the money.

 Let’s compare how your 401k would look with and without a disability.